 The meeting was then concluded by Keith Fisken, Business Partner at SEStran, who presented the next Phase of the REGIO MOB project; implementing a regional e-bike sharing scheme alongside the Italian best practice PASTA, which was presented to the partners in Rome.
 SEStran will be conducting Active Travel Audits before and after the implementation of the PASTA project to allow monitoring of the project and assessment of the best practice implementation.

-SEStran will be working with key partners across the region to deliver e-bike pilot schemes in Falkirk, St Andrews, East Lothian and Edinburgh.
+SEStran will be working with key partners across the region to deliver e-bike pilot schemes in Fife, West Lothian and Forth Valley.
 This exciting project will be a first in Scotland.
 It will enable people to join one scheme and access bikes for commuting and fun.
 The e-bike hubs will connect journeys enabling links between different modes of transport and making your journey more active and sustainable.

 Crucially, our Active Travel Audits will monitor our progress, linking health indicators alongside active travel initiatives in the South East of Scotland.